-The Grand Concourse Authority is a non-profit, charitable organization, with a Board of Directors made up of representatives from a variety of community-based and government groups.
-It is with the support of these Members that we are able to complete a wide array of community development projects.
+The Grand Concourse Authority is a non-profit, member based charitable organization, with a Board of Directors made up of representatives from a variety of community-based and government groups.
+It is with the support of these members that we are able to complete a wide array of community development projects.

 In the late 1980’s, the Johnson Family Foundation established and funded a series of study projects investigating the potential for creating a connected trail corridor along our unique network of rivers and waterbodies.
 Initial walkway construction began in 1993 with the completion of four demonstration walks.
 A master plan guided development from Signal Hill in the East, through the Cities of St. John’s and Mount Pearl, and to Octagon Pond in Paradise in the West.
 The entire Grand Concourse network was completed in 2005 with approximately 125 km’s of walkways, linkages and connecting sidewalk routes.

 This walkway network has since received local and international attention and has been considered among the finest walkway systems in Canada.

 It took over 10 years to build the original Grand Concourse walkway network.
 Today we seek to expand and improve our “Walker’s Paradise” as our communities continue to grow.
 The Grand Concourse currently integrates nine communities in the northeast Avalon Region, serving nearly 265,000 residents and over 500,000 visitors annually.
 Our network reaches coast to coast, from Conception Bay to the North Atlantic and touches all the major waterways and parks in the region.
 In addition to walkway development, the Grand Concourse Authority has undertaken a variety of projects including the development of park master plans and the design and construction of a variety of public spaces and amenities.